Cops: Father fatally shoot's infant's mom during child visit - WHIZ News

 The shooting occurred around 6 p.m.
 Monday at the Pine Tree Apartments in Washington Court House, according to the Fayette County Sheriff’s Office.

-Lilliana Null, 20, of Cincinnati. had traveled to the complex with the child and a friend to meet Joseph Brown, 21. of Washington Court House.
-The couple had recently separated, and the shooting occurred shortly after Null had arrived at the complex, authorities said.
+Lilliana Null, 20, of Cincinnati, had traveled to the complex with the child and a friend to meet Joseph Brown, 21, of Washington Court House.
+The couple had recently separated, and the shooting occurred shortly after Null had arrived at the complex and the couple argued inside an apartment, authorities said.

 Brown was charged with aggravated murder and was due to make his initial court appearance on Tuesday.
 It wasn’t known if he’s retained an attorney.